AngeloJacobo/UberDDR4/example_demo/axku3/README.md

    Check the native dedicated-clock placement.
 Save the matching `.bit` before programming the board.

-The same-MMCM, same-phase controller/RIU relationship is required by the native memory delay programming described in UG571 Table 2-54.
-Independent Clocking Wizards are not an equivalent clock source.
-The native PHY creates local PLLE4/CLKOUTPHY resources for two I/O clock regions; the serial 2.4 GHz clock stays on dedicated routes.
-ACMD occupies Bank 66 and data Bank 67.
-Preserve the pin maps, PLL maps, XDC and dedicated routing as one topology.

 ## Parameters and expected observations

 The wrapper selects `PHY_IMPL=1`, `DEVICE_WIDTH=16`, `BYTE_LANES=4`, row width